houghdaniel/CrawfordBombControl/README.md

 # Crawford Bomb Control
-Control program for Crawford Bomb in Python.
-Allows you to set the desired pressure, fill, vent, and trigger recording.
+A control program for the Mizzou EMCL Crawford Bomb.
+Allows the user to set the desired pressure, fill the bomb, vent, and trigger recording.

 ## Dependencies
 PySide6